Introduction

 Why are you still reading go and get stuck in with Linux 💨

-As with anything learning Linux is a journey and will take time.
-Enjoy the experience of learning it and uncovering it’s hidden powers because it is well worth it.
-I have linked some great resources for other great Linux related content that helped me.
+Learning Linux is a journey that will take time.
+Enjoy the experience of learning and uncovering it’s hidden powers.